Garyljackson/garyjackson.dev/hugo/content/posts/azure-web-app-traffic-spike/index.md

 Everything finally came to fruition this last weekend when I finally pushed out the DNS changes to bring the site online in its new home - Hazaa.

-Nothing all that special but here's a pretty diagram with heaps of other stuff intentionaly left out - helpful.
+Nothing all that special but here's a pretty diagram with heaps of other stuff intentionally left out - helpful.
 {{< figure src="images/AzureDiagram.PNG" alt="Infrastructure Diagram"  >}}

 ### The Less Good